skot/bitaxe/readme.md

         - [HYG SRong](https://www.aliexpress.us/item/3256804436095856.html) -- $4.66 @ QTY 10 w/ shipping
         - [BTC Zone](https://www.aliexpress.us/item/3256804305413883.html) -- $6 @ QTY 10 w/ shipping
         - [punuo-ic](https://www.aliexpress.us/item/3256804576938680.html) -- $6.16 @ QTY 1 w/ shipping
+        - Rumor has it these pages don't work outside the US?

 - The BM1397 has the same footprint as the BM1387, but a very different pinout.
     - It also has two "Modes" that change some of the signal pins around to make chaining easy